epfl-ada/ada-2022-project-rlab/Story.md

 ### Girls vs boys

 In 2013, only 28.8% of main characters in US movies were female.
 This representation is slightly higher in European countries such as France and the UK and way higher in India.
 While the global population has a relatively [equal ratio](https://countrymeters.info/en/World) of males and females, this is not reflected in the movie industry.
 However, there has been a steady improvement in the representation of the two sexes in the movie industry since the 20th century, though perhaps not at a fast enough pace.
 This lack of representation can have negative effects on girls, who may not see themselves or their experiences reflected in the media they consume.
 It is important for the movie industry to continue working towards better representation for both sexes in order to create a more inclusive and accurate portrayal of society.

+There is a noticeable variance in the gender ratio of film characters between the 1940s and 1960s.
+This may be due to the fact that the movie industry was just starting to take off at that time, and was also heavily influenced by major events such as World War II and the Cold War ([Yang et al., 2020](https://dl.acm.org/doi/10.1145/3411213)).
+After the 1960s, the gender ratio in film became more stable.
+It's also worth noting that while there has been some progress in terms of increased representation of female characters in film in recent decades, this progress has been slow and uneven.

  <p align="center">
 </p>